Walls of Cuéllar: Abandonment: 17th to 19th centuries

 The new Duke of Alburquerque totally disassociated himself from Cuéllar, a land he had inherited from his ancestors but with which he had no sentimental or historical relationship, since he inherited the House through the female line, thus beginning the greatest deterioration of the walls, and causing the most significant blow to the enclosure.
-In 1842 the wall next to the Estudio de Gramática (Grammar School) threatened to fall into ruin and the town council communicated the situation to the new Duke, who did not want to undertake its rstoration.
+In 1842 the wall next to the Estudio de Gramática (Grammar School) threatened to fall into ruin and the town council communicated the situation to the new Duke, who did not want to undertake its restoration.
 The same year it was agreed to remove the doors of the Arches of San Andrés and Carchena to prevent their weight from contributing to the collapse of the arches.
 Years later, those of the Arch of La Trinidad were also removed, which were appraised at 320 reales and placed in the corral of the inn.

 In 1858 the collapse of another wall next to the Arch of Santiago was reported and, in the same area, there was a collapse in November 1859.
 These collapses alarmed the town authorities and the legal question of the ownership of the walls came to the forefront of municipal affairs, since if the Duke of Alburquerque, who considered himself the owner of the walls, did not intervene in them, the town council had to take a measure to prevent the population from continuing to be in danger.
 Various jurists were consulted on the legality of the ducal possession of the walls, and their answer was categorical: since the jurisdictional lordships were abolished, the duke could not be considered the owner of the walls and, after various formalities, the duke was obliged to renounce his rights, and from then on the ownership of the walled enclosure passed to the town council.

 After this, the provincial authorities intervened in the matter and sent a public works draughtsman to draw up a report on the condition of the wall, in which he pointed out four areas in serious danger: the section between the Arches of Santiago and Las Cuevas; from the Hospital de las Llagas to the Arch of San Martín; from the Arch of Carchena to the Arch of San Pedro and, finally, the area around the Arch of La Trinidad and the Arch of La Trinidad itself.
 In view of this report, the town council ordered the neighbors who owned the houses attached to these sections of the wall in danger to vacate their homes, as well as the removal of debris.
 A new report was made in 1868 in which the demolition of the sections of wall that were in danger was ordered, accompanied by an estimate of expenses and the way in which it should be done, although the dismantling of the walls was not done immediately, but was carried out over several years.
 Finally, in 1873 a section of wall next to the arch of La Trinidad collapsed, with the few remains of its battlements disappearing.